 How long will it take to resolve this case?

 If the case can not be resolved and one side requests a trial by jury, the case could last for several months or longer.
-The COVID-19 pandemic is causing a large backlog and all cases are moving slower than normal.
+The COVID-19 pandemic has caused a large backlog and all cases are moving slower than in the past.